mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

   - [Questions](#questions-5)

 ## Getting started
 Before we can cover the types of data structures, we need to understand what they are and how to compare them.
+We'll start by distinguishing between the tools (data structures) and how we use them (abstract data types), as well as Big-O notation, a metric for comparing the read and write speed of data structures and algorithms.

 ### Data structures vs. abstract data types
-There are multiple ways to accomplish a task.
-Let's say you have a stack.
-How do you do this?

-How will we actually use our data structure?
-A queue can be accomplished with a linked list or array, for example.

-* Stacks, queues
+In programming $-$ as well as in real life! $-$ there are generally many ways to accomplish a task.
+Let's say, for example, that you want to visit your friend across town.
+You can ride a bike, scooter, or motorcycle to get there.
+Here, the _vehicle_ is an abstract data type $-$ a means of transportation. _How that's actually implemented_ is the data structure $-$ here the bike, scooter, or motorcycle.

+We'll cover each of these concepts in a moment, but here's a programming example if you're itching for something more relevant.
+A queue is an abstract data type that can have elements added sequentially, as well as elements removed _in the order they were added_.
+There are multiple ways to actually implement this, such as with a linked list or array.

 ### Big-O notation
 What makes a data structure better or worse than another?
 A data structure is a way of organizing data, and depending on how you're planning on interacting with that data, structures vary tremendously in how efficiently you can _read_ and _write_ to them.